tomas7/Recam-n-s-Sequence/README.md

 ### Visuals

-### Worning: It takes about 10 seconds to start sequence, just wait a bit.
+### Warning: It takes about 10 seconds to start sequence, just wait a bit.
 (This is due to library loading and that I didn`t optimize it to be published online
 ### website here: `https://recamanssequence.000webhostapp.com/`

 Tomas Havera